 You have the option to choose a phone call or an actual video visit.

-Once you receive your link for the appointment, you can use your personal computer or Mac using one of the following browsers: Explorer, Firefox, or Google Chrome.
+Once you receive your link for the appointment, you can use your personal computer or Mac using one of the following browsers: Safari, Firefox, or Google Chrome.
 You can also use an Android or Apple iPhone.

 Yes.
 We encourage Telehealth visits for our pediatric patients, but some appointments for children are better handled in person.
 For added safety to our patients during this time, we have made the following changes: